apang661/ShibaJump/README.md

 - As a user, I want to be able to add enemies to the list of enemies I've encountered.

 Here are two user stories that describe features that should be added in Phase 2:
-- As a user, I want to be able to save my account data (i.e. my username, character, DogePoints, encountered enemies)
+- As a user, I want to be able to save my account and game data.
-- As a user, I want to be able to load my account data
+- As a user, I want to be able to load my account and game data.